Power in logarithm

 x=21=2x=2^1=2

-Note - You may encounter exercises without base XX but with a numerical base instead.
+Note - You may encounter exercises without a base XX but with a numerical base instead.
 These are usually simpler and easier exercises that don't require the auxiliary variable TT.
 However, if you know how to solve exponential logarithm exercises with base XX, solving with a regular base will certainly be easier.
 The solution method is identical.

 Join Over 30,000 Students Excelling in Math!